arnavxkohli/GRAM-ES-combined/README.md

 # GRAM™ codebase

+This repository holds the code for GRAM™'s proof of concept waste management marketing website and web-app.
+More information can be found in the video below.

 ## Website code

 - Run `make` to build the webite and then navigate to the [dev server](http://localhost:3000) (preferably from an incognito tab) to view the website.
 You need to have GNU make installed to do this.
 If not: